 - Custom plans for enterprise customers

-3. Confluence (Best for Jira and Trello users)
+(Best for Jira and Trello users)

 Confluence is Atlassian’s answer to team documentation.
 If your team already works in Jira or Trello, Confluence fits right in.
 It’s built to keep knowledge structured, searchable, and up-to-date—without endless back-and-forth messages.